DevAbabil/jobx/README.md

 - `location`: Must be either `"Remote"` or `"Onsite"`
 - `attachment_type`: Must be either `"cv"` or `"resume"` (determines which PDF file to attach)

+**⚠️ Important Note:**

+When you run `jobx mail generate`, the AI may automatically update certain fields in `jobx.apply.json` based on the context from `jobx.context.txt`.
+Always review `jobx.apply.json` and the generated email in `jobx.mail.md` before running `jobx mail submit`.

 ## Commands

 | Command                                  | Description                                      |